infinum/eightshift-forms/src/Hooks/FiltersGeolocation.md

 ```

 ## Provide custom user location
-This filter provides you the ability to manually provide user location from your own database or API.
+This filter provides you with the ability to manually provide user location from your own database or an API.

 **Filter name:**
 `es_forms_geolocation_user_location`